getcarina/getcarina.com/_tutorials/2016-02-05-mumble-on-carina.md

 extra/mumble
 ```

-Then check the logs to make sure the image worked properly:
+Check the logs to verify that the image worked properly:

 ```
 docker logs mumble
 ```

-The command will display:
+The command displays the following output:

 ```
 Starting Initialization